-ARTICLE 2.14 HOLIDAYS
+ARTICLE 2.15 HOLIDAYS

 - A. CITY employees shall be eligible for holidays as prescribed in this section of this MOU.

 - B. The approved CITY holidays shall be as follows:

 - 1) New Year's Day

 - 2) Martin Luther King Jr. Day

 - 3) Presidents' Day

 - 4) Memorial Day

 - 5) Independence Day

 - 6) Labor Day

 - 7) Veterans Day

 - 8) Thanksgiving Day

 - 9) The day after Thanksgiving

 - 10) Christmas Eve Day

 - 11) Christmas Day

-- 12) New Year's Eve Day (Half-Day Holiday)
+- 12) New Year's Eve Day

 - 13) One (1) Floating Holiday

-- C. Holiday Value: The hour value for each holiday shall be equivalent to the employee's authorized work schedule (e.g., If the holiday falls on a regularly scheduled eight (8) hour workday, the value of the holiday leave is eight (8) hours.
+- C. Holiday Value: The hour value for each holiday shall be equivalent to the employee's authorized work schedule (e.g., if the holiday falls on a regularly scheduled eight (8) hour workday, the value of the holiday leave is eight (8) hours.
 If the holiday falls on a regularly scheduled nine (9) hour workday, the value of the holiday leave is nine (9) hours.
 If the holiday falls on a regularly scheduled ten (10) hour workday, the value of the holiday leave is ten (10) hours.
-If the holiday falls on a regularly scheduled twelve (12) hour workday, the value of the holiday leave is twelve (12) hours). - D. Half-Day Holidays: For half-day holidays, employees shall not be required to work the last half of their regularly scheduled shift.
-The hour value for each half-day holiday shall be equivalent to half of the employee's authorized work schedule (e.g., If the holiday falls on a regularly scheduled eight (8) hour workday, the value of the half-day holiday is four (4) hours.
-If the holiday falls on a regularly scheduled nine (9) hour workday, the value of the half-day holiday is four and a half (4.5) hours.
-If the holiday falls on a regularly scheduled ten (10) hour workday, the value of the half-day holiday is five (5) hours.
-If the holiday falls on a regularly scheduled twelve (12) hour workday, the value of the half-day holiday is six (6) hours.).
-The hours of operation and/or the work schedules of employees may be adjusted on half-day holidays for operational efficiency.
-Employees will be notified at least fourteen (14) days in advance of such changes. - E. Procedure if Holiday Falls on Saturday or Sunday: For the Veterans Day holiday in 2023, facilities that are normally closed on Saturday will be closed to the public on Friday, with applicable City employees observing the Veterans Day holiday on Friday, November 10, 2023.
-Facilities normally open on Saturday will observe the holiday on the actual date (Saturday, November 11, 2023).
-MSA members, however, would be required to advise their supervisor in writing at least two (2) weeks in advance if they plan on working on Friday, November 10, 2023, and not observe the holiday if their facility is normally closed on Saturday.
-Members who work the observed holiday (Friday) can use the value of the holiday leave at another time.
+If the holiday falls on a regularly scheduled twelve (12) hour workday, the value of the holiday leave is twelve (12) hours.

+- D. Procedure if Holiday Falls on Saturday or Sunday: For Saturday Holidays, facilities that are normally closed on Saturday will be closed to the public on the preceding Friday, with applicable City employees observing the holiday on Friday.
+Facilities normally open on Saturday will observe the holiday on the actual date (Saturday).